tsiparinda/capitalbank/README.md

 folder doc/

 ## Install
-Run commang `go build`and copy to files to correct place for run.
+Run command `go build`and copy to files to correct place for run.
 If you use Windows, you can create subfolder CapitalBank in "Program files" and put it there.
 For periodically running this application you can use SQL Agent with job step kind CmdExec and command line: `"c:\Program Files\CapitalBank\" && "capitalbank.exe"`

 ## Config
 For correct work you must exactly define connection string to database.
 To work with sql instances you should define server name as "name\\instancename"